DEVELOPMENT AND FUNCTION OF THE OVARIES:

 a fluid-filled capsule or cyst forms at the site of the necrosis.
 With water retention

 ) brought on by an active abandonment and existence conflict

-an ovarian cyst can become quite large since the retained water is exceedingly stored in the healing area.
-Large cyst(s) cause considerable pain and heavy menstrual bleeding
+, an ovarian cyst can become quite large since the retained water is exceedingly stored in the healing area.
+Large cyst(s) cause considerable pain, particularly during menstruation, and heavy menstrual bleeding

 (see also uterus mucosa